dzangolab/generator-dzangolab-iac/generators/do-swarm/templates/do-swarm/README.md

-# <%= projectName %>

-This project was generated using the **DigitalOcean Docker Swarm Generator**.
+# DigitalOcean Project docker swarm

+Provisions all the necessary projects for a DigitalOcean docker swarm project

-It is a combination of multiple projects:
+This project is a combination of multiple projects:
 - ansible-do
 - aws-credentials
 - aws-resources
 - cloudfalre-dns
+- do-nfs-server
 - do-resources
 - do-swarm-leader